 Appendix L - Technical Memorandum #6

 The Region of Waterloo will develop a comprehensive biosolids strategy that embodies the Region's sustainability goals, principles and environmental focus; incorporates innovation, diversification and flexibility; builds on best practices; and protects the unique features and resources of the Region for the community now and in the future.

 Biosolids are generated through treatment of wastewater at the Region's thirteen WWTPs.
-At four of the Region's largest plants; Kitchener, Preston, Galt and Waterloo, the sludge is anaerobically digested and the resulting biosolids are either applied to agricultural lands or dewatered and landfilled.
+At four of the Region's largest plants; (Kitchener, Preston, Galt and Waterloo), the sludge is anaerobically digested and the resulting biosolids are either applied to agricultural lands as fertilizer or dewatered and landfilled.
 At seven of the Region's plants; Hespeler, Ayr, Wellesley, St. Jacobs, Conestogo, Heidelberg and New Hamburg, the sludge is aerobically digested, and the biosolids are applied to agricultural land.

 Historically, biosolids have been received at the Manitou Dr Transfer Station and stored at the Region's Biosolids Management Facility (BMF) located at the Kitchener WWTP whenever land application is not practical.
 Biosolids are also stored in smaller lagoons at the New Hamburg WWTP and Ayr WWTP.

 Table showing current sludge digestion and biosolids management practices.